jonro2955/odin_foundations_2_google_homepage/README.md

-This is the first coding exercise in the Odin project's Foundations.
-Live version: https://jonro2955.github.io/odin_foundations_2_google_homepage/
+This is the 2nd project in the Odin project's Foundations curriculum.

 The goal is to make a visual clone of the Google search homepage using basic HTML, CSS and some image resources.
-You are supposed to build by "eyeballing" the google homepage as much as possible before using the browser's inspect tool or seeing others' solutions.
+View the live version: https://jonro2955.github.io/odin_foundations_2_google_homepage/

 What I learned: